Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** To handle multiple things at the same time.
 **Sentence:** She was juggling homework, chores, and sports practice.
 **Conversation:**
-A – How do you finish everything on time?
+A – How do you finish everything on time
 B – I’m juggling multiple tasks every day.

 ### Word: Linguistic